vboyev-MSFT/defender-docs/defender-for-iot/review-security-initiatives.md

 ## Review initiatives

 1. Follow the procedure to [open the Initiatives page and review an initiative](/security-exposure-management/initiatives#view-initiatives-page).
-In step 6, search for and select the initiative you want to review.
 1. Review the data in the initiative page, including the initiative score, top metrics, and more (learn more about [initiatives](/security-exposure-management/exposure-insights-overview)).
 For example, this **OT Security** initiative page shows an initiative score of 87%, and shows that 30.87% of the detected OT devices are unprotected.

     :::image type="content" source="media/review-security-initiatives/ot-security-initiative.png" alt-text="Screenshot showing the OT Security initiative in Microsoft Defender for IoT in the Microsoft Defender portal.":::